Chief Executive Officer

 Sandy's community achievements are notable as demonstrated by her numerous awards.
 UHCL presented her with the Presidential Medal for her outstanding contributions to the university and community, the third recipient of this award in the history of UHCL.
 The Houston Technology Center recognized her dedication and service in the area of Aerospace Entrepreneurship with their Lifetime Achievement Award.
 Sandy was United Way of Greater Houston’s recipient of the distinguished Robert W. Kneebone Volunteer of the Year Award, the highest honor given to a United Way volunteer in recognition of extraordinary leadership and commitment to community service.

 Sandy holds a BS in Mathematics Education from Louisiana Tech University and an MBA from the UHCL, and is a Distinguished Alumnus of both.
 She and her husband Doug, a retired Rockwell International program executive, own homes in Houston, TX and Kauai, HI.
-She has two daughters, Kelly (Houston) and Lori (Hawaii), two sons-in-law (Jack and Vincenzo), and two grandsons, Jackson and Oliver.
-She enjoys traveling, reading, and playing with her precious grandsons.
+She has two daughters, Kelly (Houston) and Lori (Hawaii), two sons-in-law (Jack and Vincenzo), and three grandsons, Jackson, Oliver and Theodore.
+She enjoys traveling, reading, walking and playing with her precious grandsons.